Donate Now!

 • Assess application to determine if educational and ethical standards have been met for the Royal College of Physicians and Surgeons of Canada and/or for the College of Family Physicians of Canada

-• Review power point presentations to ensure that educational standards and CFPC Quality Criterion have been met and that no bias is evident (i.e. presentations are evidence based, balanced, generic drug names are used and no particular company or brand has been represented within the presentation) **Note – this is a requirement for all workshops, but required only if requested for RSS and Conferences
+• Review power point presentations submitted to ensure that educational standards and CFPC Quality Criterion have been met and that no bias is evident (i.e. presentations are evidence based, balanced, generic drug names are used and no particular company or brand has been represented within the presentation) **Note – this is a requirement for all workshops, but required only if requested for RSS and Conferences

 • Provide feedback to the applicant (via the CEPD Accreditation Coordinator), regarding all of the above